 Bruxism (Grinding Teeth)

 We looked at 13 terms related to bruxism, put them together and adjusted for population.
-These are the top and bottom states looking to Google to understand why some people grind or gnash their teeth at night, and what remedies or treatments exist including mouth guards.
+These are the top and bottom states looking to Google to understand why some people grind or gnash their teeth at night, and what remedies or treatments exist to stop teeth grinding at night, including mouth guards.